Body and Dash-Mounted Cameras | Civil Liabilities

 As far as dash camera footage is concerned, none are more famous to date, than that of a DUI investigation and subsequent arrest of one Mrs. Kristen Forester.
-On October 21, 2013, Forester was driving recklessly during early morning hours.
+On October 21, 2013, Forester was driving recklessly during the early morning hours.
 When Officer Azevedo contacted her, he discovered that she was driving in only her bra and underwear.

-When asked, she couldn’t explain specifically why she was underdressed, but did state she was headed home from work.
-Azevedo had her put on the only article of clothing that could be found, a basketball jersey, and requested Forester conduct field sobriety tests.
+When asked, she couldn’t explain specifically why she was underdressed but did state she was headed home from work.
+Azevedo had her put on the only article of clothing that could be found, a basketball jersey and requested Forester conduct field sobriety tests.

-Upon conclusion of the tests, Forester was arrested for DUI.
+Upon the conclusion of the tests, Forester was arrested for DUI.
 And a very bizarre episode concluded without further incident.
 Shortly after this incident, two other women were arrested for DUI, in somewhat related circumstances.
 The one thing all three had in common, they were all in their underwear when contacted.
 It’s never been questioned if there was any improper behavior of the officers, but as you’ll see in the next story there is good reason to always have the cameras rolling.

 Albuquerque, New Mexico